 \section{Introduction}

-Robotic and human visual systems differ significantly; robotic vision systems often utilize fewer degrees of freedom and are typically designed for a small number of specific tasks, while human vision offers many more degrees of freedom in terms of camera/eye control and is intended for a wider range of tasks.
+\IEEEPARstart{R}{obotic} and human visual systems differ significantly; robotic vision systems often utilize fewer degrees of freedom (DOF) and are typically designed for a small number of specific tasks, while human vision offers many more DOF in terms of camera/eye control and is intended for a wider range of tasks.
 Exploring the differences between computer and machine vision methods can provide insights into how eye and head movements aid in solving visual tasks.

 In humans, vision tasks employ active vision.
 Eye fixation direction is actively controlled as part of visual task solutions.
 Active vision in robotics has become a research paradigm inspired in part by biological vision systems~\cite{bajcsyRevisiting, findlayActiveVision2003}.
-It has been shown to have benefits for various tasks, including SLAM~\cite{placedSurveyActiveSimultaneous2023} and object recognition~\cite{guan2024active}.
+It has been shown to have benefits for various tasks, including Simultaneous Localization and Mapping (SLAM)~\cite{placedSurveyActiveSimultaneous2023} and object recognition~\cite{guan2024active}.
 Typically, active vision machine systems are monocular or utilize a fixed binocular stereo camera pair on a pan-tilt system.
-In humans, stereo vision is more than just two fixed eyes rotating on a pan-tilt neck; rather, each eye is highly adjustable to its viewing conditions, and its movements are controlled by a complex set of muscles that provide three rotational degrees of freedom to each eye, and the head itself is mounted on a controllable neck.
+In humans, stereo vision is more than just two fixed eyes rotating on a pan-tilt neck; rather, each eye is highly adjustable to its viewing conditions, and its movements are controlled by a complex set of muscles that provide three rotational DOF to each eye, and the head itself is mounted on a controllable neck.

-To explore the versatility the human visual system has over active computer vision systems, a human-like binocular robotics platform is needed.
+To explore the versatility that the human visual system has over active computer vision systems, a human-like binocular robotics platform is needed.
 The DIJIT head (see Fig.~\ref{fig_head_photos}) mirrors a wide range of the properties of the physical human vision system, and was designed to address this need.